PrefectHQ/prefect-collection-template/{{cookiecutter.collection_name}}/README.md

 example_flow()
 ```

+For more tips on how to use tasks and flows in a Collection, check out [Using Collections](https://orion-docs.prefect.io/collections/usage/)!

 ## Resources

 If you encounter any bugs while using `{{ cookiecutter.collection_name }}`, feel free to open an issue in the [{{ cookiecutter.collection_name }}](https://github.com/{{ cookiecutter.github_organization }}/{{ cookiecutter.collection_name }}) repository.